alvarowolfx/gcloud-ota-arduino-update/README.md

 ### editing the Arduino code
 - the main arduino code is in the folder ESP32_OTA_test
 - make sure you set the correct wifi credentials otherwise the board won't be able to connect to the server and check for updates.
+- if you change the folder and arduino name, make sure you make chages to the platformio.ini file

 ### References
 * highly inspired by https://medium.com/google-cloud/serverless-continuous-integration-and-ota-update-flow-using-google-cloud-build-and-arduino-d5e1cda504bf